oracle-samples/adbs-tools/README.md

 # adbs-tools

-`adbs-tools` is the repository for Autonomous Database Shared (ADBS) tools built by ADBS engineering.
+`adbs-tools` is the repository for Autonomous Database Shared (ADBS) tools and applications built by ADBS engineering.
 These tools are intended to facilitate end-user experience in OCI and ADBS.

-## Current applications are:
+## Current tools / applications are:

 ##### ADBS Cost-Usage Management Analytics APEX (ACUMAA) application
 ##### Workload Analytics & Reports (WAR)